cheukchuen/swiftui-landmarks/README.md

 - The Landmark data already has the `id` property required by `Identifiable` protocol; you only need to add a property to decode it when reading the data.

 - `ForEach` operates on collections the same way as the list, which means you can use it anywhere you can use a child view, such as in stacks, lists, groups, and more.
 When the elements of your data are simple value types — like the strings you’re using here — you can use `\.self` as key path to the identifier.

+## Handling User Input

+In the Landmarks app, a user can flag their favorite places, and filter the list to show just their favorites.
+To create this feature, you’ll start by adding a switch to the list so users can focus on just their favorites, and then you’ll add a star-shaped button that a user taps to flag a landmark as a favorite.